Kelechi-Okorie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 0-iam_betty - Contains command to change current user to user called betty File 1-who-am-i - Contains command to print name of current user
+File 0-iam_betty - Contains command to change current user to user called betty File 1-who-am-i - Contains command to print name of current user File 2-groups - Contains command to print all the groups the current user belongs to